 — A growth mindset believes that abilities are able to be improved.

 Essentially, as the saying goes, if you think you can or think you can’t, you’re probably right.
 Since achievement depends so directly on mindset, we should be careful to cultivate a growth mindset in ourselves and others.
 Doing so, however, requires more than a cursory understanding of the concepts involved.
-Eduardo Briceño of Mindset Works helpfully refutes many misconceptions of mindsets in a recent article, but the central premise is worth emphasizing: believe in growth.
+Eduardo Briceño of Mindset Works helpfully cleared up some common confusions about mindsets while emphasizing the value proposition: growth mindset enables change.

-Test preparation is the perfect place for a growth mindset.
-Students who believe that qualities can change and that they can develop their intelligence and abilities have the requisite attitude for tremendous score improvement.
+Test preparation and a growth mindset go hand in hand.
+Students who believe that qualities can change and that they can develop their knowledge, skills, and confidence display the requisite attitude for tremendous score improvement.
 Those who reject the premise remain stagnant.
 Are you feeling fixed in place?
 Believe in growth, then watch it happen!